What Is a Grounded Conductor? The Neutral Wire Explained

 - Calculate the Net Load: Determine the total calculated load on the ungrounded conductors according to NEC Article 220.

 - Apply Demand Factors for the Neutral Load: Per NEC 220.61, calculate the maximum unbalanced load.
 This is the maximum net calculated load between the neutral conductor and any one ungrounded conductor.
-A demand factor of 70% can be applied to the portion of the unbalanced load over 200 amperes.
+NEC permits certain reductions (for example, specific 70% allowances for qualifying portions of a load under conditions described in 220.61) that must be applied exactly as written in the code.

-- Account for Non-Linear Loads: If a significant portion of the load consists of non-linear loads (e.g., electronic ballasts, computer power supplies), the 70% demand factor is permitted by NEC 220.61, but the calculation must account for harmonic currents that can add up on the neutral.
-In these cases, neutral conductor sizing may need to be equal to or even larger than the ungrounded conductors.
+- Account for Non-Linear Loads: If a significant portion of the load consists of non-linear loads (e.g., electronic ballasts, computer power supplies), the neutral can carry harmonic currents that add in the neutral.
+In those situations the neutral conductor ampacity may need to equal the ungrounded conductors or be increased to safely carry harmonic current — the NEC requires designers to consider harmonics when sizing neutrals for nonlinear loads.

 Primary Sources and Official Documentation